binarymind/jquery-navigate/README.md

 ### Configuration (optional)

-just go to the last lines of the plugin, and modify the $.navigate.init function as described there, you can change the
+just go to the last lines of the plugin, and modify the $.navigate.init() call as described there, you can change the

 * the default function that replace the old content from the new ajax-gotten content.
 * selector for the links to have an ajax behaviour :